PetrK39/gelbooru_deep_search/readme.md

 # Gelbooru Deep Search Generator

 This Python script generates search lines that allow you to bypass limitations of Gelbooru search of 20000 images.
 It helps in efficiently finding posts that match specific tags by breaking down the search into manageable chunks.
+Useful for Hydrus Network gallery downloading.

 ## Features